 Basic preparation for advanced work in pure and applied psychology through an acquaintance with the fundamental principles of human behavior.
 The nature of psychology, biosocial basis of behavior, individual differences, dynamics of behavior, personality and mental health will be examined.
+(Core Goals 2, 5 and 9)

-PSY 136 PERSONALITY .....
-3-3-0
+PSY 136 PERSONALITY 3-3-0 the processes of communication, persuasion, attitude A comparison of major approaches to the study of the development formation and change, the structure and function of sr and structure of normal personality.
+Topics include the applications of the techniques employed in measuring these phenomer psychological research to understanding and promoting mental health (Core Goal 9)

-A comparison of major approaches to the study of the development and structure of normal personality.
-Topics include the applications of psychological research to understanding and promoting mental health and human resilience.
+a and human resilience.
 Consideration is given to the role of healthy personality in managing frustration, conflict, adjusting to predictable and unpredictable life changes, and achieving maximum well-being.

-PSY 137 INTRODUCTION TO ORGANIZATIONAL PSYCHOLOGY .....
-3-3-0
+PSY 137 INTRODUCTION TO ORGANIZATIONAL PSYCHOLOGY 3-3-0

-Explores the application of psychological theory and research to understanding and improving work environments in both for-profit and non-profit organizations.
+Explores the application of psychological theory and research to understanding and improving work environments in both for-profit and nonprofit organizations.
 Students will gain skills through experiential learning of topics including: enhancing motivation, performance evaluation, job satisfaction, communication, conflict resolution, achievement, and leadership.
+(Core Goals 9, 11, 12 and 13)